linux-chenxing/linux-chenxing.org/ip/emac.md

 - AT91RM200 datasheet says the RX descriptor counter wraps at 1024 descriptors if there isn't a wrap marked descriptor.
-For some reason or other in u-boot at least you can just use any old number of descriptors.
+For some reason or other in u-boot at least you can' just use any old number of descriptors.

+  For the i1/i3:
-  8 works, 16 doesn't work, 32 works, 64 works, 96 works, 128 works.
+  - 8 works, 16 doesn't work, 32 works, 64 works, 96 works, 128 works.
+  - 8 works, 96 doesn't work.

 - There are some extra registers after the documented ones that are called "JULIAN".